RonAdames/telegram_flowise/README.md

 Open the project in your preferred code editor.
 Locate the .env.example file and rename it to .env.
 Replace the placeholder TELEGRAM_BOT_TOKEN with the API token obtained from BotFather.
-At this point I asume you have flowise running, so get your flowise api url and api token.
+At this point I asume you have flowise running otherwise take a look at https://flowiseai.com, so get your flowise api url and api token.
 Replace your API_URL and API_TOKEN

 ## Step 6: Run the Bot